 As far as Katzenberg and Whitman are concerned: both founders have stayed away from the public eye after the platform was shut down.
 It remains to be seen what their next move will be.

 Quibi failed because of poor content, comparatively high pricing, a lack of features (such as screenshots), extensive spending, legal troubles, as well as interpersonal issues within its leadership.

 Let’s take a closer look at each of those reasons in the section below.

 The main reason for Quibi’s rapid demise became the lackluster content that was served on its platform.

 While its shows did score 10 Emmy nominations in the Short Form category (where they mostly competed against YouTube content) and even won a few, critics often emphasized that none of Quibi’s shows were truly binge-worthy.

-Content quality, after all, is the main determinant because somebody signs up and stays subscribed to a streaming service.
+Content quality, after all, is the main determinant for why somebody signs up and stays subscribed to a streaming service.